MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Dominating the northeastern corner of [Tal'Dorei](taldorei) is the dark and dense Parchwood Timberland.
 A massive forest, wild and untamed, few that venture into the wood are ever heard from again.
 Travelers are warned to travel by caravan and not to stray from the [Alabaster Trail](alabaster-trail) while travelling between [Whitestone](whitestone) and [Turst Fields](turst-fields).

-The southern edge of the forest marks the southern boundary between the [Alabaster Sierras](alabaster-sierras) in the north and the [Dividing Plains](dividing-plains) and [Lucidian Coast](lucidian-coast) to the south.

-The Parchwood Timberland is an extremely dangerous forest that teems with monstrosities, undead, lycans, and corrupted plant-life.
-Even the [gnolls](gnolls) of eastern [Tal'Dorei](taldorei), like the Dustpaw, Moonsteeth and Priest-Eaters stick to the southern edge and rarely venture far into the forest in search of food.

 ### Salted Bluffs